oncody/civ-board-game-2010/README.md

 Trade is used to research technologies and can be converted to production in the production phase.
 Trade is saved from turn to turn.
 Everyone does the following actions at the same time in any order

 ### Harvest Trade
-Add together the number of trade icons in all of your cities' outskirts that are not blockaded by an enemy army or scout figure.
+Add together the number of trade icons in all of your cities' outskirts that are not blockaded by an enemy.
 All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though).
 Increment your trade dial equal to the total number of trade icons

 ### Trade Resources
 You can trade and make non-binding promises with other players.
 You can trade any of the following resources with other players: